MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides a list of ports and IP addresses you need to allow and allowlist to work with Microsoft Cloud App Security.
+This article provides a list of ports and IP addresses you need to allow and allowlist to work with Microsoft Defender for Cloud Apps.

 ## View your data center